Grades1 to 4

 In the ClassroomDisplay games on the interactive whiteboard or projector for students during indoor recess times.
 Allow students to try the interactives during computer time to reinforce current concepts taught.
 This is a great link to post on your class website for students (and parents) to try at home.

 Grades4 to 12

 In the ClassroomEnrich gifted students' learning by having them explore the puzzles and teasers on this site.
 Try having students solve the geometry puzzles or algebra puzzles and then ask them to present their solution to classmates using a multimedia presentation.
-Challenge students to create a video and share using a site such as SchoolTube (reviewed here).
+Challenge students to create a video and share using a site such as SchoolTube, reviewed here.
 Students could also try to create their own puzzles.
-Share the puzzles on a "glog" (online poster) using Glogster EDU, reviewed here.
+Share the puzzles on an online, interactive poster using Lucidpress, reviewed here.

 Grades3 to 12

 In the ClassroomShare a fastr game on your projector or interactive whiteboard to get the mental juices flowing at the start of class.
 Build word choice vocabulary for speech/language students or ESL/ELL students as they guess what word the photos have in common.
 Extend the experience by having students create their own groups of images (perhaps even taking their own with a digital camera) to support a curriculum concept, such as "omnivore" or "well."
 Use this tool in combination with a Flickr search tool such as FlickrCC reviewed here to help students understand tagging and see how an unusual combination of images can share the same tag.